-March 9, 1963 - Colorado's 69-56 victory in Manhattan over Kansas State gives CU a share of the Big Eight title with the Wildcats.
-Colorado advances to the NCAA playoffs because it has more wins.
+March 9, 1963 - Colorado's 69-56 victory in Manhattan over Kansas State gives CU a share of the Big Fight title with the Wildcats

+Colorado advances to the NCAA playoffs because it has more wins

-Mar.
-16-19, 1963 - Colorado whips Oklahoma City at Lawrence, 78-72, to advance to the NCAA Regional Championship again.
+City at Lawrence, 78-72, to advance to the NCAA Regional Championship again.
 And again, the opponent is Cincinnati, who beats the Buffs for the second straight year, 67-60, to win the Midwest Regional Championship.

-March 26, 1963 - Ken Charlton becomes the fifth Colorado Buffalo to be named All-America.
+March 26, 1963 - Ken Charlton becomes the fifth Colorado Buffalo to be named All-

-Feb.
-8, 1969 - Colorado's 83-81 conquest of Nebraska in Boulder is the 600th all-time win in Colorado basketball history.
+Nebraska in Boulder is the 600th all-time win in Colorado basketball history.